Freedom with a side of net neutrality.

 For those of you who don't know what Net Neutrality is, its the idea that "all data on the internet should be treated equally" (wikipedia).

 Simple idea, makes sense really.
-But big corporations are trying to change that.
-So that it costs more to supply certain data than others.
+But some big corporations are trying to change it so it costs more to supply certain data than others.
 Another attempt to change the internet for the worse.
 We had SOPA last year and the countless bills that followed after.
 Along with the "porn" filter that we in the UK had recently.

 The net is so important.